pingcap/docs/tidb-cloud/tidb-cloud-billing-dm.md

 ## Specifications for Data Migration

 TiDB Cloud measures the capacity of Data Migration in Replication Capacity Units (RCUs).
-When you create a data migration job, you can select an appropriate specification.
+When you create a Data Migration job, you can select an appropriate specification.
 The higher the RCU, the better the migration performance.
 You will be charged for these Data Migration RCUs.

 The following table lists the specifications and corresponding performances for Data Migration.